unfoldcollective/sensorium.is/user/pages/02.modular/_25.beyond-the-sound/beyondlist.en.md

 ---
-title: Beyond the sound
+title: 'Beyond the sound'
-explanation: A series of performance events and installations in site specific locations.
+subtitle: 'A series of three performance events in site specific locations.'
 ---